Highlights

 var str = String(...)var ptr = str.unsafe_ptr()some_low_level_api(ptr)_ = str^ # OLD HACK: Explicitly keep string alive until here!

-The _ = str^
+_ = str^

 pattern was formerly required because the Mojo compiler has no idea what "ptr" might reference.
-As a consequence, it had no idea that some_low_level_api()
+As a consequence, it had no idea thatsome_low_level_api()

-and therefore thought it was ok to destroy the String
+and therefore thought it was ok to destroy theString

 before the call - this is why the explicit lifetime extension was required.

-Mojo now knows that UnsafePointer
+Mojo now knows that

-may access the MutableAnyOrigin
+may access theMutableAnyOrigin

 origin, and now assumes that any API that uses that origin could use live values.
-In this case, it assumes that some_low_level_api()
+In this case, it assumes thatsome_low_level_api()

-and because it might be using it, it cannot destroy str
+and because it might be using it, it cannot destroystr

-Function types now accept an origin set parameter.
+until after the call.
+The consequence of this is that the old hack is no longer needed for these cases!Function types now accept an origin set parameter.
 This parameter represents the origins of values captured by a parameter closure.
 The compiler automatically tags parameter closures with the right set of origins.
 This enables lifetimes and parameter closures to correctly compose.

 fn call_it[f: fn() capturing [_] -> None](): f()fn test(): var msg = String("hello world") @parameter fn say_hi(): print(msg) call_it[say_hi]() # no longer need to write `_ = msg^`!!